 How to Split Time Between Schengen and Non-Schengen Countries

-Want to spend more than 90 days in Europe?
-You can — legally — by combining time in the Schengen Area with time in non-Schengen European countries.
+As of March 2026, you can spend more than 90 days in Europe — legally — by combining time in the Schengen Area with time in non-Schengen European countries.
 The trick is understanding which countries share a clock and which ones don’t.
 This guide lays out practical routes and sample itineraries for maximizing your time on the continent.

 ⚡ The Core Idea